-Broken Top Loop Trail is a 24-mile, lightly trafficked loop trail located near Sisters, Oregon that features several lakes and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is best used from April until November for most people, though experienced nordic skiers have access to the area via nearby sno-parks during the winter months.
+Broken Top Loop Trail is a 20+ mile, lightly trafficked loop trail located near Sisters, Oregon that features several lakes and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is best used from April until November for most people, though experienced nordic and backcountry skiers have access to the area via nearby sno-parks during the winter months.
 Dogs are also able to use this trail but must be kept on leash.

 I prefer starting with the Tam McArthur Rim Trail.
 You'll start by climbing around and above Three Creeks Lake which will already offer you a stunning view of Broken Top and Mt.
 Jefferson.
 The first couple of miles will have ample tree cover, but as you make your way up the 1800 ft. incline, you'll soon leave those trees behind at the timberline.
 The Tam McArthur Rim Trail fades away as you leave the rim above Three Creeks Lakes.
 There are cairns which mark the path toward No Name Lake and skirt around the crags of Broken Hand.

 A little after 5 miles, you'll reach the beautiful No Name Lake which will be your first reliable water source on the loop.
 On the ridge above the lake is a spectacular vista of the surrounding cascades.
 This is a great spot to catch a sunset with Broken Top and the Three Sisters.

 From No Name Lake, the trails are visible and well marked, and you'll find an ample supply of glacier melt creeks.
 You'll drop downhill and curve around to the Broken Top Trail which will lead you to the highly trafficked Green Lakes